zjin73/zjin73.github.io/_pages/about.md

 I grew up in Shandong, China.
 I received my Bachelor of Engineering degree in **Aircraft Design and Engineering** from **Shenyang Aerospace University**.
 I began my undergraduate studies in Mechanical Engineering before transferring to Aircraft Design and Engineering, a path that gave me a broad foundation in mechanics, aerospace systems, and robotics.

-## This Website

-This website is a record of my research and learning.
-Here I share projects, code, reading notes, technical ideas, and milestones from work in robotics and intelligent systems.

-I value curiosity, steady progress, and the discipline of turning ideas into systems that can be tested in the real world.
-I am always glad to connect with people interested in robotics, aerospace engineering, computer vision, or data-driven control.

-You can find my open-source work on [GitHub](https://github.com/zjin73).